I had never heard of Naxos before planning this trip.

-In fact when I told friends where I was going, they were as unfamiliar with it as I was.
+In fact when I told friends where I was going, they were as unfamiliar with this Greek island it as I was.

 That’s quite surprising, considering that Naxos is the largest island in the Cyclades archipelago.
-But it seems that because it’s not a cruise ship port, it has kept a lower profile when it comes to tourism.
+But, because it’s not a cruise ship port, it has kept a lower profile when it comes to tourism.

 And that my friends, is exactly what makes Naxos a perfect choice for your next vacation to Greece.